FadiZahar/CXR-Foundation-Model-Knowledge-Distillation/README.md

 ## Get in Touch

-For more information or to inquire about the research, please reach out directly at fadi.zahar23@imperial.ac.uk.
+For more information or to inquire about the research, please reach out directly at fadizahar33@gmail.com (or fadi.zahar23@imperial.ac.uk).

 ## References